 Giving people the capability to telework was one thing, providing them with the tools they needed to work effectively was another.
 Toward this end, IRM was able to provision video and audio collaboration systems across the Department almost instantaneously.
 Working with our solution providers, we scaled out these cloud-based collaboration systems to accommodate the global workforce and then enhanced network and firewall capacity and routing algorithms to better accommodate the increase in network traffic.
 Ultimately, by June, the Department was conducting about 1,000 multiparty meetings per day with over 15,000 unique internal and over 7,000 external (non-DOS) daily participants.
 It was quite normal for many of these meetings to host well over 500 personnel, as these technologies were being used to communicate to the entire staffs and ex-pat communities at many embassies and posts.

-been for the hard work the Department had undertaken over the previous few years.
+None of this would have been possible however, had it not been for the hard work the Department had undertaken over the previous few years.
 The State Department had been moving to Office365 for over 18 months and finally transitioned the last users in the Fall of 2019.
 Additionally, the Department was consolidating on one Enterprise Mobility Management suite and had already transitioned the majority of the Government Furnished Equipment (GFE) and Bring Your Own Device (BYOD) user base over to that new solution.
 And perhaps most importantly, the Department enrolled its entire user base into an MFA solution in December of 2019 which became the lynchpin in enabling remote access via a web browser to the Office365 instance and allowing for expanded VDI access without the need to distribute Personal Identity Verification (PIV) readers and hard tokens.

 While these efforts were underway, the Department also had a critical need to create new applications almost in real-time.
 As the crisis expanded, repatriating US citizens from abroad became one of the primary focuses of the Department.
 Luckily, the Department had just brought on-line a ‘Software as a Service’ (SaaS) capability that allowed developers to quickly deploy new applications daily.
 This team successfully delivered 12 new, custom applications in the span of four weeks that did everything from tracking the repatriation of US citizens to mapping out the various travel restrictions between countries to monitoring the caseload and mortality rate of COVID-19 in various countries.
 What had previously been done with spreadsheets was now done in an automated platform that could correlate different data sets and create visualizations to provide new insights for the Department leadership to help focus the Department’s response.
 In the end, the Department successfully repatriated over 100,000 American citizens from abroad using a combination of charter, commercial and Government aircraft.